Robert Simari: University of Kansas Medical Center

 In March 2014, Simari was named the executive dean for KU's school of medicine.
 During his time as executive dean, Simari helped create a new curriculum for the school and oversaw the construction of a new education building.
 In June 2017, Simari was named interim executive vice chancellor for KU Medical Center, and was promoted to the permanent position on January 9, 2018.
 He continued serving as the school of medicine‘s executive Dean until August 2019 when he hired his successor.

+In April 2024, Simari announced his retirement from the University of Kansas.
+He continued to serve as faculty member until June 30, 2024, and immediately stepped down as executive vice chancellor.
 During his time as executive vice chancellor, Simari has focused on diversity, equity, and inclusion by creating a new department in 2019.
-Simari continues to practice cardiology at the University of Kansas Health System.
+Simari continued to practice cardiology at the University of Kansas Health System until his retirement.